 The Internal Audit Service undertakes a biennial Fraud Risk Assessment (FRA).
-This process, along with other intelligence received, for example the results of CIPFA's annual Fraud & Corruption Tracker, acknowledges the risk of fraud throughout the Council and is an integral step towards how countering the risk is developed and arranged.
+This process, along with other intelligence received, acknowledges the risk of fraud throughout the Council and is an integral step towards how countering the risk is developed and arranged.
 Scoring (impact and likelihood) is derived through discussions with individual service leads to give them the opportunity to consider whether scores remain reasonable or whether there have been any changes during the previous year that may lead to necessity to amend scores, e.g. national picture, known frauds, additional controls introduced, and increased or decreased metrics/values.
 Recognising fraud in this manner ensures there is a comprehensive understanding and knowledge about where potential fraud and bribery /corruption is more likely to occur and the scale of potential losses.
-This in turn will direct the Council's overall Anti-Fraud and Corruption Strategy and further allow the Council to direct counterfraud resources accordingly.
+This in turn directs the Council's overall Anti-Fraud and Corruption Strategy and further allows the Council to direct counter-fraud resources accordingly.
 Consequently, this influences the internal audit annual planning process.
 Furthermore, it reiterates responsibility to service managers for managing fraud risk in their service areas.